harshanand120/Old-Samsung-Printer-Splix-Catalina/README.md

 ```
 - Plug in your printer

-- Add printer on your system prefs and use driver "Samsung SCX-4521F, Splix V. 2.0.0"
+- Add printer on your system prefs and use driver "Samsung SCX-4521F, 2.0.0"

 **Happy printing!**